 Our story of the amazingly swift rise of the Persian empire doesn't begin until around 550 BC.
 But long, long before that, civilisations and cultures had risen and fallen in the territory of the modern nation of Iran.
-The oldest culture we know of in Iran - the Elamites - flourished from around 8000 years ago; as old as the world's oldest civilisation (in nearby Sumer - Iraq today).
+The oldest culture we know of in Iran - the Elamites - flourished from around 8000 years ago; as old as the world's oldest civilisation (in nearby Sumer - southern Iraq today).
 Their main centres were Anshan in the southwest Zagros mountains, and Susa (Shush) on the plain in what's now known as Khuzistan (Khuzestan), Susiana or Ilam.

 Clay portrait head from Haft Tepe.
 Around 1200 BC.
 Susa museum, photo AMW.

-The Elamites were not Iranians.
+The Elamites were not Iranians, nor were they Semitic.
 They spoke a language of their own, completely unrelated to the later languages of the Iranian peoples, or indeed to any other known language ("as distant from Akkadian as Chinese is from English").
 Their racial connections cannot be known for sure - but they were not related to the Medes, Persians and other Iranian peoples who started to arrive on the Iranian plateau later, from about 1000 BC.
 They did, though, occupy much of the territory where Iranians later came to dominate, and their culture and art had an influence on later developments in the Persian empire.

 View of modern Susa dfrom the ancient citadel.
 The "spire" is the tomb of the prophet Daniel, who lived in Susa during the period of Jewish captivity in the 6th century BC.
 Photo AMW

 A very ancient city-based civilisation had existed in what is now south-west Iran since at least 4000 BC, centred around Susa on the plain and Anshan in the Zagros mountains to the east.
 Susa's earliest remains date to around 4200 BC.
 Influence from Sumerian culture, exemplified by pottery finds dates from around 3200 BC.
 Bronze working was already happening in Luristan.
 By 3000 BC, the Elamite language was being written down in cuneiform script.).